Video-API-architecture/architecture-proposal/system-design.md

 <details>
 <summary><strong>Containers</strong></summary>

-> Containers are the applications/servers that your company has (Frontend, backend, mobile, etc).
+> Containers are the applications/servers/systems that a company has (Frontend, backend, mobile, etc).

 ### Mobile App